sqlparser/sqlflow_public/databases/snowflake/grabit-snowflake-command-line.md

 After [download grabit tool](https://www.gudusoft.com/grabit/), please [check this article](https://github.com/sqlparser/sqlflow_public/tree/master/grabit) to see how to setup the grabit tool.

-### Discover data lineage in a SQL Server database
+### Discover data lineage in a snowflake database
 - Modify the `conf-template\sqlserver-config-template` to meet your environment.

-Here is a sample config file: `sqlserver-config` that grabs metadata from a local SQL Server database and sends the metadata to the SQLFlow Cloud to discover the data lineage.
+Here is a sample config file: `sqlserver-config` that grabs metadata from a local snowflake database and sends the metadata to the SQLFlow Cloud to discover the data lineage.

 It would help if you had [a premium account](https://github.com/sqlparser/sqlflow_public/blob/master/sqlflow-userid-secret.md) to access the SQLFlow Cloud.